alfiopuglisi/guietta/docs/intro.rst

    other way around?
 How things are going to line up?

 It's not over.
-In both cases, now define a function that does the calculation, connect the right signal to the right slot, etc etc....
+In both cases, now define a function that does the calculation, connect the right signal to the right slot (what was the signal name again?), etc etc....

 I've given up already.